naishe/humbledoor/README.md

 HUMBLEDOOR
 ----------

-This is a simple internet of things (IoT) project that opens the door if you send if you send the right direct message to it.
+This is a simple internet of things (IoT) project that opens the door if you send the right direct message to it.
+Like in the [Alibaba and The Forty Thieves](http://www.gutenberg.org/files/37679/37679-h/37679-h.htm) story?!
+Ahem, aaa... yeah, ahem, exacly, yes.
+Yeah...

 ###Quick Start